CHAPTER NAME: Iron Heralds

 The Iron Heralds are, for the most part, compliant with the Codex Astartes as proscribed by Guilliman at the end of the Heresy.
 Although they are forged from the more divergent Iron Hands they have moved closer to the tome as laid down by the Ultramarines Primarch.
 The role of Iron Father has been divided into both separate roles of Chaplain and Techmarine.
 This has as much to do with the Chapters lack of obsession over the weakness of flesh as it does the need to have Techmarines fully devoted to their craft, due to the after effects of the Scrap Code Malaise which still haunts the Chapter to this day.

 On top of this separation of the role of Chaplain the Iron Heralds maintain an entirely different organisation of Chaplains.
 Whilst the regular Chaplains function much as they do in any other Codex Chapter, serving alongside the battle companies as both a spiritual guide for the brothers under his guidance, as well as advisor and warrior on the field of war.
 The other organisation of Chaplains, known as Keeper Chaplains, tend to both the recruitment and eventual death and interment of the Chapters warriors.
 The role of Keeper Chaplain is a hold over from the belief of the Megaran people, one of the few influences the population has had on the Chapter.
 It is the duty of the Keeper Chaplains to help raise a mortal into the ranks of the Chapter alongside the Apothecarium.
-Then, when a Brother falls, it is the Keeper’s who ensure his body returns to Megara where, after his gene-seed is extracted, it is burned and its ashes scattered to the winds so that his essence returns to the planet.
-These Keeper Chaplains tend to, instead of the death mask and death icons of regular Chaplains tend to have more flame motives and often have symbols of rebirth on their armour.
+Then, when a Brother falls, it is the Keeper’s who ensure his body returns to Megara where, after his gene-seed is extracted, it is annointed and laid to rest in the catacombs so that his essence returns to the planet..

 For the most part the Iron Heralds draw their recruits from the feral tribal warriors of Megara, making the most of the populaces hardy nature and ferocity in battle.
 Although some recruits are drawn from elsewhere, often from worlds where the Heralds have fought, these recruits are often looked down upon by their Megaran counterparts.
 Regardless of where they are from all recruits start their journey to the join the Chapter on the Chapter’s homeworld.
 Starting out from one of Megara’s villages they must journey through the death worlds deadly forests to the heart of the Chapter, the Spire.
 Many of these recruits never survive the journey, falling prey to either the predators of the forests, the deadly plants or even each other as groups from rival villages have been known to fight to the death on the journey.
 Upon arriving at Spire they will be met at the gates by the Master of Recruits whom shall tell them the Spire is only open to those whom have passed through the flame and been judged worth.
 It is here in the ruins fo the ancient hive, in the shadow of the Spire, shall the recruits be trained.
 As they progress they will be given the various implants that raise them from the a mere mortal to that of an astartes.

 When they are finally judged ready they are sent on one their final tests known as the Iron Pilgrimage.
 They will be sent back into the world’s jungles, given only the location of a place known as the Eternal Fire.
 They will journey alone to the holy site, watched over secretly by the Keepers.
 As they draw close they enter another set of ruins, this time one bereft of any trace of the Chapter or Imperium.
 As the recruit makes this final approach the lesson of the ruins is a simple one.
 Without the Imperium, humanity falls, without the Chapter, the brother will fall.
-At last the recruit will come to a central plaza where the Eternal Fire burns.
-In a secret ritual the recruit is taken through the fires, representing his death as a mortal and his rebirth as a marine.
+At last the recruit will come to a central plaza where the Temple of the Waters sits.
+In a secret ritual the recruit is baptised in the waters, representing him being washed of the failings of him as a mortal and his rebirth as a marine.
 From that moment on his is an Iron Herald.

 The Iron Heralds are forged from the gene-seed of Ferrus Mannus and like their Iron Hand forefathers is relatively free of mutation and degeneration.
 Like their primogenitor they display a propensity for obsessive behaviour towards eliminating perceived weaknesses.
 Unlike their parent legion this has been turned from a hatred of the weakness of the flesh and more towards the weakness of mind.